-Most expats do not pay US expat taxes because of the Foreign Earned Income Exclusion and Foreign Tax Credit benefits.
+Most expats do not pay US expat taxes because of the benefits of Foreign Earned Income Exclusion and Foreign Tax Credit.
 However, expats still need to file taxes annually if their gross worldwide income is over the filing threshold.
 So even if you do not owe any taxes to the IRS, you still may need to file.

 US Citizens Taxed on Worldwide Income

 Per the IRS, American citizens living abroad are still subject to US taxation on their worldwide income, no matter where they live or work.
-Therefore, expats need to combine their US and foreign income together to determine if they need to file.
+Therefore, expats must combine their US and foreign income to determine if they need to file.

 US income for expats normally includes investment or rental income.
-If you receive Form 1099 abroad, that means that the IRS has a record of your income earned.
-Foreign income for expats normally includes their expat salary meaning, income earned as an employee abroad.
+If you receive Form 1099 abroad, the IRS has a record of your income earned.
+Foreign income for expats normally includes their expat salary meaning income earned as an employee abroad.

 The income filing threshold is usually based on the standard deduction of each tax filing status.
-However, those with non-US spouses are normally considered filing separate and have an extremely low filing threshold of only 5 US dollars.
+However, those with non-US spouses are normally considered to file separately and have an extremely low filing threshold of only 5 US dollars.
+Yes – just FIVE dollars!

 US Taxation of Foreign Income

-The US tax laws for citizens living abroad is essentially the same as for those living in America.
+The US tax laws for citizens living abroad are essentially the same as for those living in America.
 Expats can file the same Form 1040 and are subject to the same US federal income tax rates.
+While expats can use form 1040, it’s always a good idea to read up on the other important tax forms for expats.

 In addition, the IRS provides a couple of options to prevent the double taxation of expats.
 Expats can either: